 1 x Sig P229 pistol (.40cal S&W)

 This is my primary defense weapon for this situation.
-Yes, I normally conceal carry when I am outside of the home and not at work (CC weapon still in my truck).
+Yes, I normally conceal carry when I am outside of the home.
 But there are rare times that I just can’t, or don’t choose to, carry.
 That being said, I will always have my “go-bag” in my vehicle.
 So why a Sig P229?
 Well, I am very, very partial to Sigs.
 They are an extremely dependable gun and they fit my hand perfectly.
 I like their reliability and have no problem betting my life, or my family’s safety, on them.
 Why a .40cal?
 It is a fast round, very lethal, and I can carry 50% more ammunition than my Sig 1911 Ultra Compact.
-I can hit 8” targets consistently at 100 yards and still be fairly effective at greater distances.
+I can hit 8” targets consistently at 100 yards and that round can still be fairly effective at greater distances.

 I carry this brand and size of magazine because it is 100% compatible with my Sig P229 and 100% reliable since it is the same high-quality manufacturer.
 I carry one of the mags in the pistol and the other in the Galco holster.
 I don’t include more mags due to weight and space restrictions.
 I believe a single extra 12-round magazine to be entirely sufficient in this situation.
 I am not looking to get into a firefight.
-I will defend myself when the situation calls for it as I withdraw to safety and evade.
+I will defend myself when the situation calls for it as I withdraw to safety and then switch in “evade” mode.

 I chose this round because it is extremely efficient and lethal.
 It has a high velocity, can be shot long-range, and the stopping power is incredible.
 If you counted it, I have enough rounds for a full load of magazines and one complete reload.
 I don’t carry more than this due to weight and space restrictions.